 - Chief’s under-18 – Thomas Gordon, Shneil Singh, Christopher Fawcett and Samisoni Taukeiaho (2014)

-Jed Rowlands – 1st XV Assistant Coach
+Jed Rowlands – 1st XV Head Coach

 Jed has significant coaching and playing experience at school, club, representative, international and professional levels.
 He has coached the New Zealand women’s rugby team – the Black Ferns, the Auckland Blues, the Taranaki NPC team, the New Plymouth BHS 1st XV, the Tukapa –Taranaki Senior Club side and St Paul’s 1st XV.
 Jed has also been the Staff and Resource Coach for the New Zealand Rugby Union (NZRU), Director of Coaching for the International Rugby Academy (IRANZ) and was a Taranaki Senior Rugby Representative.
 Jed has received the following awards and nominations in recognition of his coaching: ‘Taranaki RFU Personality of the Year’ in 1998, he was a finalist for ‘NPC Division 1 Coach of the Year’ in 1998, ‘Taranaki Coach of the Year’ in 2006 and was nominated for the ‘Halberg Awards Coach of the Year’ in 2006.